vuthanhtung2412/nvim-config/learning_notes.md

 - send to clipboard
 - In normal mode
   - Actions c/d/r shouldn't send to register
-- In normal mode
+- In visual mode
   - Only y/x send to register
+- capital Y/C/D perform corresponding action till the end of the line
 - Map h/j/k/l to arrow key
+- using H and L for beginning/end of line

+Optional

+- q: Select inside quotes (", ', ```, etc.).
+  - viq selects inside quotes.
+  - yiq yanks the quoted content.
+  - diq deletes inside quotes.

 #### Things to do